the-frey/the-frey.github.com/index.md

 ## Posts:

+14 Dec 2017 &raquo; <a href="/2017/12/14/indexing-uk-output-areas-in-elasticsearch">Indexing UK Output Areas in Elasticsearch</a>

 14 Dec 2017 &raquo; <a href="/2017/12/14/compojure-and-integrant">Compojure and Integrant</a>

 05 Dec 2017 &raquo; <a href="/2017/12/05/splitting-up-uk-ons-geoportal-data-into-geojson-boundary-files">Splitting up UK ONS Geoportal Data into GeoJSON Boundary Files</a>